 There are many business applications that could take advantage of GPS jammer detectors and locators like these.
 We can help you with strategies for how to best use these devices to achieve your goals.
 NavtechGPS is the North American distributor of the entire line of Chronos Technology CTL jamming detectors.

-Food for Thought: Currently there are no U.S. companies that manufacture GPS jamming or spoofing detection tools.
+Food for Thought: As of the writing of this article, there were no U.S. companies that manufacture GPS jamming or spoofing detection tools.
 Why do you think this is?
 Why aren’t more U.S.-based companies interested in this technology?